beam-pyio/beam-pyio.github.io/content/blog/2024/firehose-pyio-intro/index.md

     print_bucket_contents(BUCKET_NAME)
 ```

-We can run the pipeline while specifying arguments that configure pipeline options.
-Note that AWS related values (e.g. `aws_access_key_id`) can be specified as pipeline arguments as the package uses a dedicated pipeline option ([`FirehoseOptions`](https://github.com/beam-pyio/firehose_pyio/blob/main/src/firehose_pyio/options.py#L21)).
-Once the pipeline runs successfully, it reads the contents of the file object(s) that are created by the connector.
+We can run the pipeline on any runner that supports the Python SDK.
+Below shows an example of running the example pipeline on the Apache Flink Runner.
+Note that AWS related values (e.g. `aws_access_key_id`) can be specified as pipeline arguments because the package has a dedicated pipeline option ([`FirehoseOptions`](https://github.com/beam-pyio/firehose_pyio/blob/main/src/firehose_pyio/options.py#L21)) that parses them.
+Once the pipeline runs successfully, the script continues to read the contents of the file object(s) that are created by the connector.

 ```bash
 python examples/pipeline.py \